 OPL 323 is located 80 kilometres offshore and lies in water depths of between 890 metres and 2080 metres.
 A number of large structures have been identified by interpretation of the 3D seismic survey.
 Within each of the geological structures there are several prospective horizons.
 Many of the prospect horizons are supported by seismic amplitude anomalies.
 Furthermore, the proximity of the block to large oil fields on adjacent acreage supports the presence of source rocks and abundant reservoir sands.
 OPL 323 is to the west of the Abo Field in OML 125 and immediately to the north of the large Bosi and Erha Fields in OML 133.
 Erha has proved reserves reported by ExxonMobil to be in excess of 500 million barrels of oil and 5 trillion cubic feet of gas and, with its satellite development Erha North, produces in excess of 200,000 barrels of oil per day.
-Bosi, the second field development on OML 133, produces 135,000 barrels of oil per day.
+The long awaited development for Bosi, the second field on OML 133, reportedly is expected to produce 135,000 barrels of oil per day.